Christheoguipo/meet/README.md

 When the user is in the main screen of the app;
 Then user will see a pie chart that shows the number of events on each city.

-## Usage of Serverless functions
-For my Meet App, I used serverless functions to handle access token retrieval from the authorization server.
-These functions will initiate the OAuth process, obtain access tokens, and manage user authentication.
-AWS Lambda was chosen to host these serverless functions.